sjkillen/superboat/README.md

 # superboat

+Note! udp4 note being used because it seems to have some issues with the CGNAT

 ## Configuration
 - IP addresses must be set in schema.conf
 - Working directorys must be changed in superboat_vpn.service